anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_2 title="PER acquisition exchange" artwork-align="center"}

-The Registrar-Agent triggers the pledge to create the PER via HTTP POST to `/.well-known/brski/tper`.
+The Registrar-Agent triggers the pledge to create the PER via HTTP POST to the pledge endpoint at `/.well-known/brski/tper`.
 The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper-artifact}}.
 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD BE set to `application/jose+json`.